+We take pride in helping you care for your canvas.
+Cushion, fabric, and eisenglass all require good care and maintenance.
 Whether you are a clean freak or not, having your canvas projects cleaned and treated will extend the life of your investment tremendously.
-Here are some DIY tips for keeping your projects long-lasting.
+Here are some DIY care tips for keeping your cushion, fabric and eisenglass projects long-lasting.
 If you aren’t up for the task yourself, bring it to us.
 We are experienced with the dirty work so let us help bring your soiled canvas back to life.
 For quick tips, view our Care & Cleaning Guide.

 Here are some essential cleaning tips for Sunbrella Marine Fabric: